saucelabs/sauce-docs/docs/testrunner-toolkit/configuration.md

 bin/sc -u {SL-username} -k {SL-access_key} -i {tunnel_identifier}
 ```

-This is the identifer `saucectl` expects as the `id` value in the config file, even though the Sauce Labs UI refers to this values as the `Tunnel Name`.
+This is the identifier `saucectl` expects as the `id` value in the config file, even though the Sauce Labs UI refers to this values as the `Tunnel Name`.
 :::

 ## Setting up a Proxy